 Labor Labor Labor is the first stage of childbirth.
 During labor the muscles of your womb (uterus) squeeze again and again to push your baby out.
 These squeezes are called contractions.
-Contractions stop... read more is the first stage of childbirth Overview of Childbirth Childbirth is having a baby.
-It starts when you go into labor and goes through delivering your baby and finally delivering the afterbirth (the placenta).
-Before having your baby, decide: Who... read more .
+Contractions stop... read more is the first stage of childbirth Overview of Childbirth Childbirth starts when you go into labor and includes delivering your baby and the afterbirth (the placenta).
+Before having your baby, decide: Who you want with you Where you want to have your... read more .
 During labor the muscles of your womb (uterus) squeeze over and over to open your cervix and push your baby out.
 These squeezes are called contractions.

 Delivery includes the second and third stages of childbirth.
 Delivery of the baby is the second stage.
 Delivery of the afterbirth (placenta) is the third stage.
 During these stages, the baby and then the afterbirth pass through your birth canal and come out.